lizzieinvancouver/pmm/analyses/sandbox/_READMEpmmsandbox.txt

 So, what are reasonable options for next steps?
-1) Look at my general notes on nested models.
-Organize and improve them if I need to.
-DONE, see updated repo (and renamed): nestedmodels
+1) Done: I looked at my general notes on nested models.
+Organized and improve them if I need to.
+See updated repo (and renamed): nestedmodels
 2) Fix the R code so it does the nesting we want and leaves the intercept at 0 or such.
 3) Try again on the Stan code.